-While it has quickly become one of the most popular music festivals in Arkansas and the Ozarks, Fayetteville Roots Festival also features local food and prides itself on taking place in an urban setting in one of the top cities in the United States.
+While it has quickly become one of the most popular music festivals in Arkansas and the Ozarks, Fayetteville Roots Festival also showcases local food and prides itself on being an urban music and food festival, taking place in one of the top cities in the United States.

 “An urban festival is unique.
 Instead of escaping outside of town to an outdoor festival, here you can dive into our city and all it has to offer,” says festival organizers.
 “Festival patrons have the chance to engage with the Fayetteville Farmers' Market, local shops, local restaurants, local folks and local culture, all while attending a music festival.”

 The “roots” element of the five-day festival features a musical style that is heavily supported, created and somewhat originating in Fayetteville and the Ozarks as a whole, according to the festival website.
 Roots Festival also supports locally sourced food and restaurants, and it focuses on locally grown produce, locally raised meats and locally produced products.